CatalystApps/StarlingGAFPlayer/README.md

 What is Starling GAF Player?
 -----------------

-Starling GAF Player is an ActionScript 3 library that allows developer to easily play GAF animation format using Starling framework.
+Starling GAF Player is an ActionScript 3 library that allows developer to easily play GAF animation format using [Starling][3] framework.

 What is GAF?
 -----------------